identity-com/docs/showcase/README.md

 show how you cannot mint and NFT until you've gone through a Civic KYC process, signed the credentials with Cryptid and issued a gateway token to your Cryptid account.

+Identity.com are partnered with Civic, and the Civic KYC process is used in the demo application.
+It is not a pre-requisite for receiving a gateway token.

 You can go through the steps below and follow along on YouTube: https://www.youtube.com/watch?v=72Oo11qy7ug

 - Go to [http://candy.identity.com](http://candy.identity.com) (and fail to mint an NFT)